brmcdoug/sonic/README.md

-# sonic
+# sonic-vw

-Repo contains kvm xml and config files for launching and running a 12-node sonic-vs CLOS topology.
+This repo contains kvm xml and config files for launching and running a 12-node sonic-vs CLOS topology.

 <img src="/diagrams/sonic-vs-clos.png" width="1200">

 Instructions: